jacobogomez/shitscripts/README.md

-# mierdiscripts
+# 💩scripts
-Scripts de dudosa calidad para cualquier cosa
+Scripts of dubious quality for anything